 Testosterone can turn into estradiol (estrogen), and dihydrotestosterone (DHT).
 Elevated levels of estradiol in men were associated with an increased incidence of strokes.
 In addition, peripheral vascular disease, and carotid artery stenosis compared to subjects with lower estradiol levels.
 DHT has been shown to enhance early atherosclerosis (hardening of the arteries).
 In some studies these were not measured and levels considered normal are not necessarily optimal.
 If testosterone converts to either or both of these, you will not reap the benefits of testosterone therapy.

 Studies That Show the Benefits of Testosterone Therapy

-There are numerous studies that show that men with low levels of testosterone have an increased risk of heart disease, type II diabetes, metabolic syndrome, high blood pressure and congestive heart failure as well as an increased risk of mortality.
+There are numerous studies that show that men with low levels of testosterone have an increased risk of heart disease.
+Furthermore, type II diabetes, metabolic syndrome, high blood pressure.
+After that, congestive heart failure as well as an increased risk of mortality.